Your Guide to Emergency Room Nursing

 After you have at least two years of experience, you can apply for certified emergency nurse (CEN) certification from the Board of Certification for Emergency Nursing (BCEN).
 Although this certification is optional, it can give you an important edge in advancing your career.

 As the U.S. population continues to age, demand for ER nurses is expected to grow.
 Older adults are at greater risk for accidents such as falls and health emergencies such as heart attacks, which can land them in the ER.
-The Bureau of Labor Statistics (BLS) predicts job growth of 12% a year through 2028.
+The Bureau of Labor Statistics (BLS) predicts job growth of 6 percent through 2031.
 That’s a much faster rate than the national average for other professions, the bureau says.
 Demand for highly trained ER nurses remains steady, so they can expect a long career.

 How Much Do ER Nurses Make?

-The average (mean) salary for an RN is $75,510 per year, according to the BLS, but specialized nurses tend to earn more.
-A 2019 study by the ENA and other top nursing organizations found that the median salary for emergency, trauma, and transport nurses was $77,500.
+The median salary for an RN is $77,600 per year, according to the BLS, but specialized nurses tend to earn more.
+Here are median annual salaries for registered nurses by state:

 Your salary will depend on your education, location, experience, and the position you hold.
 Pursuing additional education or certifications can help you advance in your field over time and earn more.